Past and Present Burdens: Why Co-Occurring Struggles Can Complicate ERP

 Why This Happens

-Sharma et al.’s (2023) meta-analysis of over 15,000 individuals found that 69% of people with OCD have at least one psychiatric comorbidity.
-Mood disorders were the most common (48%), followed by anxiety disorders (32%), ADHD (16%), tic disorders (14%), and obsessive–compulsive–related disorders (14%).
+A meta-analysis by Sharma et al. (2023) involving over 15,000 individuals found that 69% of people with OCD have at least one psychiatric comorbidity.
+Mood disorders were most common (48%), followed by anxiety disorders (32%), ADHD (16%), tic disorders (14%), and obsessive–compulsive–related disorders (14%).
 Personality disorders were present in over a third of adults (35%), with OCPD the most frequent (17%).

 What Can Help